 OUTREACH MISSION & MINISTRY at St. Ann’s

 A Vestry member is liaison to the Outreach Committee, which is responsible for the oversight, guidance, and development of a number of Saint Ann’s outreach and mission activities.
-It meets on a monthly basis, reviewing current activity and exploring new projects.
+It meets on a quarterly basis, reviewing current activity and exploring new projects.
 Broad parish involvement is highly encouraged.

 Among our ongoing projects are the following.